apache/flink/docs/dev/python/user-guide/table/10_minutes_to_table_api.zh.md

 Emit Results
 ------------

-### Emit to Variable
+### Capturing Data in a Variable

-You can call "to_pandas" method to emit the data in a `Table` object to a pandas DataFrame:
+You can call the "to_pandas" method to emit the data from a `Table` object to a pandas DataFrame:

 {% highlight python %}